Guide to buying your first Japanese Knife

 Types of handles

-Japanese knives can come with either a Western style or Japanese style handle.
+Japanese knives can come with either a Western style (usually made of metal or synthetic material such as micarta) or Japanese style handle.
 Western style handles are heavier, feel sturdier and are more adequate for brute cutting jobs.
-Traditional Japanese handles are cylindrical (or octagonal), lighter and always made of wood.
-This traditional design makes the knife feel lighter and more nimble on your hand.
+Traditional Japanese handles are cylindrical (O), D shaped (either for left or right-handed person or octagonal.
+They are lighter and almost always made of wood.
+This traditional design makes the knife feel lighter and more nimble on your hand while keeping the perfect balance between the handle and the delicate blade.

 The limited European Maple Burl handles has to be dried for two years before it undergoes the process of stabilisation and colour dying.
 This ensures the wood is completely waterproof to avoid bacteria growth and is able to last generations.
 These are available in Green (dyed), Mediterranean Blue (dyed) or Natural Brown (not dyed) colour.
 In the case of the limited European Natural Cherry, the wood is dried well before it undergoes the process of handle forming and blade mounting.
 Consequently it has a high water resistance and is able to last generations.